 Essential visa information

 The Netherlands are part of the Schengen agreement.
-If you’re traveling from outside the Schengen area, you may need a short stay Schengen visa.
-The Dutch ministry of Foreign Affairs has listed all the information you need on a visa for The Netherlands.
+If you’re travelling from outside the Schengen area, you may need a short stay Schengen visa.
+The Dutch Ministry of Foreign Affairs has listed all the information you need on a visa for The Netherlands.

 Getting around in The Netherlands